GabriFila/app-sagra-pesto/README.md

 - [ ] createOrder

-  (order : IOrder) => {} : number
+  (dishesInOrder : ICourseDish[], orderRevenue : number, orderCovers : number) => {} : number

-  in a single transaction
+  1. in a single transaction

-  - change timeout ~ 90s

      1. read lastOrderNum of current service
-  2. create a new order with lastOrderNum++
-  3. update lastOrderNum
-  4. increase total revenue of service
+     2. increase total revenue of service
-  5. increase storage qts
-  6. increase totalPeople
+     3. increase totalPeople
-  7. increase totalOrders
+     4. increase totalOrders
-  8. update service consumed props
+     5. store and update lastOrderNum
+  2. create a new order

-- [ ] addCoursesToOrder
-      (orderNum : number, courses : ICourses[]) => {} : boolean
+- [ ] addCoursesToOrder (orderNum : number, courses : ICourses[]) => {} : boolean

-  2. add new courses in courses collections with orderNum equal to arg
+  1. add new courses in courses collections with orderNum equal to arg
-  3. update storage

-- [ ] deleteOrder
-      (orderNum : number) => {} : boolean
+- [ ] deleteOrder (orderNum : number) => {} : boolean
-  2. decrease total revenue of service
+  1. decrease total revenue of service
-  3. decrease storage qts
+  2. decrease storage qts
-  4. decrease totalPeople
+  3. decrease totalPeople
-  5. decrease totalOrders
+  4. decrease totalOrders
-  6. update service consumed props
+  5. update service consumed props

 #### triggers

+- [ ] onCreate on orders

+  1. in a single transaction update qts in storage

+- [ ] onUpdate on orders

+  1. in a single transaction update check difference in dishes qts in storage

-- [x] onCreate on instantOrder
+- [ ] onCreate on instantOrders

-  - need to get more info on idempotency

   1. update totalRevenue of current service
   2. update totalInstantOrders of current service
-  3. update qts in storage
+  3. in a single transaction update qts in storage

 - [x] new user registration

-  1. create new record in userSagraRoles collection with 'roles' field = []
+  1. create new record in userSagraRoles collection with 'roles' field = [] and email
   2. create new reacord in users with empty doc

 - [x] user deletion
-      a single batch

   1. delete user record from userSagraRole
   2. delete user record from users

 - [x] onUpdate on sagraUserRoles

-  1. delete all userCostum claims
-  2. for each role in user add userCostumClaims 'role' = true
+  1. for each role in user add userCostumClaims role = true

 [⮝ back to table of contents](#indice)

 ## Helper functions

-- [ ] getCurrentStorageRef
+- [x] getCurrentStorageRef

-- [ ] getCurrentServiceRef
+- [x] getCurrentServiceRef

 ## Logging